graphhopper/graphhopper/docs/index.md

  * [Simple routing](./core/routing.md): Tutorial how to integrate GraphHopper in your Java application (or pick any JVM language)
  * [Create custom weighting](./core/weighting.md): Documentation about how to create a custom weighting class to influence the track calculation.
  * [Import GTFS](../reader-gtfs): Simple steps to get GTFS import and routing done.
- * [LocationIndex](./core/location-index.md): Documentation about how to get the location index for getting i.e. the nearest edge.
+ * [LocationIndex](../example/src/main/java/com/graphhopper/example/LocationIndexExample.java): Code about how to get the location index for getting i.e. the nearest edge.
  * [Hybrid Mode](./core/landmarks.md): Details about speeding up the route calculation via A* and landmarks.
  * [Speed Mode](./core/ch.md): Details about speeding up the route calculations via [Contraction Hierarchies](http://en.wikipedia.org/wiki/Contraction_hierarchies).
  * [Low level API](./core/low-level-api.md): Instructions how to use GraphHopper as a Java library.